-The First Council of Nicaea, assembled in a.d.
-325 to settle the Arian disagreement, Athanasius talked as “the father of orthodoxy,” teaching that Jesus Christ always existed and was from the very same essence as the Father.
+This council assembled in a.d.
+325 to settle the Arian disagreement.
+Athanasius talked as “the father of orthodoxy,” taught that Jesus Christ always existed and was from the very same essence as the Father.
 He designated the term homoousios, “one substance,” to Christ, and the council confirmed that Christ is of one and the same essence as the Father.
+And the council condemned both Arianism and Sabellianism as unbiblical.

-The council condemned both Arianism and Sabellianism as unbiblical.
-The Nicene Creed stated that the Son is “begotten of the Father [… the essence of the Father, God of God], Light of Light, very God of very God, begotten, not made, being of one substance (ὁμοούσιον) with the Father” (cited in Philip Schaff, The Creeds of Christendom, vol. 1, p.
+Also, the Nicene Creed stated that the Son is “begotten of the Father [… the essence of the Father, God of God], Light of Light, very God of very God, begotten, not made, being of one substance (ὁμοούσιον) with the Father” (cited in Philip Schaff, The Creeds of Christendom, vol. 1, p.
 29).
 This creed became the crucial test of Trinitarian orthodoxy.

 But the Arians rejected the decision of the council and were divided.
 Apollinaris and Marcellus were the main opponents of orthodoxy following the Council of Nicaea.
 These taught the true unity of the divine and the human in Christ but denied His true humanity.

-These various opinions led to another council in the year 381, at Constantinople.
+Thus, these various opinions led to another council in the year 381, at Constantinople.
 And this council confirmed the Nicene Creed, explained its meaning, and acknowledged the presence of the two real natures in Christ.

 In His service,